Dyalog/APLCourse/docs/array-logic-data-driven-conditionals.md

 Just like the forward-slash `F/` as the *reduction operator* acts along rows and forward-slash-bar `F⌿` reduces down columns*, the replicate `⍺/⍵` and <dfn>replicate-first</dfn> `⍺⌿⍵` functions work along different axes of high rank arrays.

-*we will see a fuller description when we discuss 3D and higher rank arrays.
+*we will see a fuller description [when we discuss 3D and higher rank arrays](./cells-and-axes.md).

 ## Indexing
-In many other programming languages, "[selection](https://www.bbc.co.uk/bitesize/guides/zh66pbk/revision/3)" is used to describe control structures such as ["if then else"](https://en.wikipedia.org/wiki/Conditional_(computer_programming)#If%E2%80%93then(%E2%80%93else)) or ["switch case"](https://en.wikipedia.org/wiki/Conditional_(computer_programming)#Case_and_switch_statements).
+In many other programming languages, "[selection](https://www.bbc.co.uk/bitesize/guides/zh66pbk/revision/3)" is used to describe control structures such as "[if then else](https://en.wikipedia.org/wiki/Conditional_(computer_programming)#If%E2%80%93then(%E2%80%93else))" or "[switch case](https://en.wikipedia.org/wiki/Conditional_(computer_programming)#Case_and_switch_statements)".
 In APL, we can get a similar effect by literally "selecting" elements from arrays.

 !!!Info
 	Indexing starts from 1 by default.
 You can change the index origin by setting `⎕IO←0`, but this course assumes `⎕IO←1`.